We've compiled a list of frequently asked questions and provided brief answers to help you get to your information quickly.

 I'm getting an error that I don't have appropriate license to access this website.

-Internal users with Azure Active Directory credentials trying to sign-in without a valid license assigned will see this message on the sign-in page: You don't have a valid license to access this website.
+Internal users with Microsoft Entra credentials trying to sign-in without a valid license assigned will see this message on the sign-in page: You don't have a valid license to access this website.
 Contact your system administrator.

 Users could also see this error if Pay-as-you-go hasn't been enabled for this environment.